Use this page to learn about the major legislative changes TABC implemented to license types and fees on Sept. 1, 2021.

 By law, TABC must establish a single state fee for each license in our TABC Rules.

-View the Proposed Fees
+View the New Fees

 Note for Cities and Counties

-The proposed two-year fees linked above are only what businesses pay to TABC and should not be used to determine city and county fees at this time.
+The two-year fees linked above are only what businesses pay to TABC and should not be used to determine city and county fees at this time.